-5. Build portable barriers to prevent flood damage.
-Gates or flood walls and even sandbags can all help reduce the risk of financial damage and loss from flooding at a construction site.
-6. Store electrical and mechanical equipment above projected flood heights.
-If there is a flood warning, make sure electrical and mechanical equipment is stored above the flood water's expected level.
 7. Understand the risk of contamination from chemicals.
 Flood water can be contaminated with chemicals that are stored on a construction site, and this puts the surrounding community at risk.
 8. If a flash flood warning is issued, evacuate the area.
 Flash floods can kill in an instant, so take these warnings seriously.
 Even construction equipment is not safe from flash floods.
+The Contractor- assistance can be sought from NEMO as well as the DOI.
 9. Flood water is not safe, hence, never wade in flood water on a construction site, because of the high risk of contamination, and the accumulation of debris which can cause injury.
 Wait until the water recedes or have it drained properly before entering the construction site to assess the damage.

-10.4 COVID-19 Guidelines for Operations
+11.4 COVID-19 Guidelines for Construction and Operation

 Measures to address COVID-19 may be presented in different ways (as a contingency plan, as an extension of the existing project emergency and preparedness plan or as standalone procedures).
-The Contractor must convene regular meetings with the project health and safety specialists and medical staff (and where appropriate the local health authorities), and to take their advice in designing and implementing the agreed measures.
+The Contractor will follow the Guidelines in Appendix III, Covid-19 National and International Health and Safety Guidelines to develop the COVID Management Plan and should seek the assistance of the PIU, either directly or through the Supervising Engineer, as well as from the local health authorities when required.